 • At the time and date of submission, entrants agree that the information supplied is truthful and accurate.

-• All shortlisted organisations will be posted on both the EEM and Building Communities Awards websites on Friday 15th December.
+• All shortlisted organisations will be posted on both the EEM and Building Communities Awards websites in early December 2018.

 • There is no limit to the number of entries one organisation can make.